 What IS the NWCT Regional Food Hub?

-The Hub supports farmers by connecting them with larger and more consistent wholesale and niche markets for their farm products.
-Currently, the Hub aggregates locally grown food from 20 farms in our region and has the capacity to both pick up and deliver produce.
+The Hub supports farmers by connecting them with larger and more consistent wholesale markets for their farm products.
+Currently, the Hub aggregates locally grown food from 30 farms in our region and has the capacity to both pick up and deliver produce.
 The Hub also has an online ordering and billing system.
 The Hub is operated by the local non-profit organization, Partners for Sustainable Healthy Communities.

 - The Draper Fund of the Northwest Connecticut Community Foundation,

 - Connecticut Department of Agriculture, Farm Viability Grant Program

 If you are interested in more information about the Hub, please visit nwctfoodhub.org or contact Jocelyn at NHCOG.